xamarin/binding-tools-for-swift/README.md

 ## Elevator Pitch

-Xamarin Binding Tools for Swift is a set of tools that can consume a compiled Swift library and will generate a set of Swift wrappers around the front-facing API in the library and a set of C# bindings that makes the Swift library look and act like a C# assembly.
+Xamarin Binding Tools for Swift is a set of tools that can consume a compiled Apple Swift library and will generate a set of Swift wrappers around the front-facing API in the library and a set of C# bindings that makes the Swift library look and act like a .NET assembly.

 ## TL;DR - I Just Want to See This Work